drcereceres/UpStream/src/readme.txt

 Added:
 * Users can be assigned to Files
+* Client Users can also be assigned to Milestones/Tasks/Bugs/Files

 Changed:
 * Managers can now assign multiple users to Milestones, Tasks and Bugs